syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ## DoubleTapped

 Whenever the [SfCalendar] elements are double-tapped onto the view, the [DoubleTapped] event occurs.
-Below is a list of the arguments:
+The following are the list of arguments:

 * `Sender`: This contains the `SfCalendar` object.

-* `DoubleTapped`: This double tapped action performed on a Calendar element can be found in the [CalendarDoubleTappedEventArgs], and you can see the details about the double-tapped dates and elements.
+* `DoubleTapped`: This double-tapped action performed on a Calendar element can be found in the [CalendarDoubleTappedEventArgs], where you can see the details about the double-tapped dates and elements.

     * [Date] : Returns the double-tapped date.
     * [Element] : Returns the double-tapped `Calendar` element.